owzim/pw-blick/README.md

 ### Using files that are not in the configured directory

-If you want to include files, that are neither in the configured directory nor in one of its subdirectores, just use an absolute path (actually, relative to your `/site` directory.
+If you want to include files, that are neither in the configured directory nor in one of its sub directores, just use an absolute path (actually, relative to your `/site` directory.

 ```php
 $asset->js($config->urls->SomeModule . 'scripts/file-in-root');